-Before you start trading, it is essential to decide upon a strategy and not just enter the market blindly:
+Before you start trading, it is essential to decide upon a strategy and not just enter the market blindly.
+Considerations should include:

 The Importance of Technical Analysis and Charting Software

-Most forex traders use technical analysis.
-In technical analysis, the charts supply plenty of data on what is happening to a specific currency pair, and in most instances, the fundamentals reflect in the charts.
+Technical analysis is a vital skill to learn as a forex trader.
+Presented visually, in the form of line, bars and candlesticks, charts supply price data on what is happening to a specific currency pair, and in most instances, the fundamentals reflect in the charts.

-Online forex software available to suit all trading styles is why online forex trading has become so popular.
-From manual charting software to the growth in Expert Advisors, which help you trade using algorithms, the choice can appear overwhelming.
+Charting software is available to suit all trading styles and is an integral reason for the growth in popularity of online forex trading.
+From manual charting software, to tools where you can code your own indicators and algorithms, the choice can appear overwhelming.